Finsbury Library: Current building (1967-present)

 In the 1940s, the Skinners' Company Estate was designated for redevelopment, with plans to demolish the existing library building and create a new, larger central library for the Borough.
 The new library was designed by Ludwig Franck, and was opened by then Minister of Power, Richard Marsh, on 11 March 1967, at an estimated cost of £225,000.
 By the time of the new library's completion, the borough of Finsbury had been merged into Islington (in 1965) -- and Islington already had a central library.
 As such, Finsbury Library is a branch library with the capacity of a central library: it has a large lecture and events hall, music area, reference room, public toilets, as well as the sizable lending library.

+The main reading room has a barrel vaulted ceiling, and a full glass wall on the Northern end.

-The library emerges from under the new housing estate, and flows through to St. John's street, whose curve it then follows.
-Its design is consistent with the modernist design of the estate, but with additional spots of color, such as marine-blue mosaic tiles that cover supporting columns for the upper flour.
-One of the most striking design components of the library is its lending space, which was built with a shallow, barrel vaulted ceiling that let light in through a number of curved skylights, as well as through a full glass wall on the Northern end of the building.
+The library emerges from under the new housing estate, and flows through to St. John's Street, whose curve it then follows.
+Its design is consistent with the modernist design of the estate, but with additional spots of color, such as marine-blue mosaic tiles that cover supporting columns for the upper floor.
+One of the most striking design components of the library is its lending space, which was built with a shallow, barrel vaulted ceiling that lets light in through a number of curved skylights, as well as through a full glass wall on the northern end of the building.

 Alistair Black names Finsbury Library as an example of "libraries of light" -- a type of new public library building that emerged in the United Kingdom in the long 1960s.
 Black highlights how these libraries were both "light of weight" externally, and were "open, bright and luminous" internally, with new lighting technologies, glass, and less ornate furniture and fittings.
 These design choices were deeply influenced by American and Scandinavian public libraries, notably in terms of the lighting systems, and open-plan design.
 Holbon Library (1959-60), nearby, implemented a number of these changes, and likely influenced Franck.

 Black argues that these new buildings reflected shifts from the pre-war libraries (such as Islington's Central Library), in line with the attempted "social, economic and cultural modernisation of Britain in the long 1960s, including the changing posture of the library profession."
 This included a shift in funding structures, in line with the growth of the welfare state -- less reliance on donors, and a desire to highlight openness, accessibility and permanence.
 Other still-visitable "libraries of light" include Bourne Hall Library, Bromley Central Library, Holborn Library, Stockton-on-Tees Central Library, and Swiss Cottage Library; demolished ones include Birmingham Central Library, Newcastle City Library, and Norwich Central Library.